 For most drug discovery companies, maintaining an awareness of the scientific literature relevant to their business’ therapeutic programmes remains a challenge.
 Yet to ensure competitiveness, this task is essential.
 It commonly involves manual scanning of a wide array of sources by individuals or teams, which can be time-consuming, expensive and laborious.

-Researchers at medical research charity, LifeArc, have experienced this challenge first hand, with their team of analysts spending multiple hours per day scanning through literature in PubMed, publicly available grant information and a range of biotech-focussed news websites in an attempt to identify articles of interest amongst the background ‘noise’.
+Researchers at life sciences medical research charity, LifeArc, have experienced this challenge first hand, with their team of analysts spending multiple hours per day scanning through literature in PubMed, publicly available grant information and a range of biotech-focussed news websites in an attempt to identify articles of interest amongst the background ‘noise’.
 Manually searching different sources with multiple keywords or phrases is resource intensive, resulting in constraints on the number of sources that can be scanned, the frequency at which the scanning can be performed and the depth of review possible for potentially relevant articles.
 However, this work is necessary if like LifeArc, companies wish to uncover a wealth of information regarding novel technologies, new drug targets, biomarkers and rare disease connections.

 Automating the process of scanning multiple sources of data is challenging because terms or phrases of interest can be spread out in an article and different authors use different terminology when describing the same thing.
 Fortunately for LifeArc, SciBite’s semantic technology provides a seamless, automated solution to this issue, which led to our collaboration in developing a machine learning technology combining artificial intelligence approaches.